marijnh/Eloquent-JavaScript/10_modules.md

 {{index "destructuring binding"}}

-The interface of `ordinal` is a single function, whereas `date-names` exports an object containing multiple things—the two we use are arrays of names.
-Destructuring is extremely useful when creating bindings for imported interfaces.
+The interface of `ordinal` is a single function, whereas `date-names` exports an object containing multiple things—the two values we use are arrays of names.
+Destructuring is very convenient when creating bindings for imported interfaces.

 The module adds its interface function to `exports`, so that modules that depend on it get access to it.
 We could use the module like this: